Benchpress: A Scalable and Versatile Workflow for Benchmarking Structure Learning Algorithms: Graph metrics and data formats

-There is an interesting connection between the SHD metric and the ROC curve when TPR and FPRp are defined as above. \felix{move to graphical models section on CPDAGS, skeleton+vstructures.. = ME} Using TPR and FPRp for mixed graphs defined above, the SHD can easily be determined in a ROC figure as the scaled \emph{Manhattan distance} between the points (0,1) and (TPR, FPRp), \emph{i.e.}
+We often consider the scaled true and false positive rates $FP/P$ and $TP/P$, since the SHD, also for mixed graphs, can easily be determined in a ROC-type figure as the scaled \emph{Manhattan distance} between the points (0,1) and $(TP/P, FP/P)$, \emph{i.e.}